 - 1 teaspoon blackstrap molasses optional (for brown sugar flavor)

 - 2 tablespoons liquid smoke

 - 1 bay leaf

 - 1 teaspoon salt

-- 4 lbs. of pork butt shoulder roast, trimmed of excess fat
+- 4 pounds pork butt shoulder roast trimmed of excess fat